 Some questions about AI, a world drowning in content and the human centipede of creativity

-One of the people behind the most talked about AI of all, ChatGPT, already the most rapidly adopted technology in history is still working things out.
-In a recent Time Magazine interview, OpenAI Chief Technology Officer Mira Murati admitted she had been taken aback by the surge of interest in the app and conceded the firm weren’t even sure whether they should release it, because it is in the habit of making up convincing sounding facts and they haven’t yet worked out its ethical consequences.
+One of the people behind the most talked about AI of all, ChatGPT, which quickly became the most rapidly adopted technology in history last year was still working things out as it went to market.
+In a Time Magazine interview, OpenAI Chief Technology Officer Mira Murati admitted she had been taken aback by the surge of interest in the app and conceded the firm weren’t even sure whether they should release it, because it is in the habit of making up convincing sounding facts and they haven’t yet worked out its ethical consequences.

 “This is a unique moment in time where we do have agency in how it shapes society” she said.
 “And it goes both ways: the technology shapes us and we shape it.
 There are a lot of hard problems to figure out.
 How do you get the model to do the thing that you want it to do, and how you make sure it’s aligned with human intention and ultimately in service of humanity?
 There are also a ton of questions around societal impact, and there are a lot of ethical and philosophical questions that we need to consider.
 And it’s important that we bring in different voices, like philosophers, social scientists, artists, and people from the humanities.”